eylles/systemact/README.md

-- Init freedom: using systemd or not is not an issue, systemctl and loginctl are both supported, not to mention we also have support for consolekit out of the box and if that is not enough you can overwrite the functions however you need for your setup.
+- Init freedom: using systemd or not is not an issue, systemctl and loginctl are both supported, not to mention we also have support for consolekit out of the box and if that is not enough you can overwrite the functions however you need for your setup so if you are doing raw sudo with a sudoers file or even something like doas that is not a problem, just add your override functions in the config and you're set.